aboulle/RaDMaX/README.md

 **If you use this program in academic work, please cite:**
 M. Souilah, A. Boulle, A. Debelle, "RaDMaX: a graphical program for the determination of strain and damage profiles in irradiated crystals", _J.
 Appl.Cryst._ **49**, 311-316 (2016).
 [Link to article.] (http://dx.doi.org/10.1107/S1600576715021019)

-#NEW VERSION FOR WINDOWS: RaDMaX is now available as a simple .exe file.
-Go to our [download page] (http://www.unilim.fr/pages_perso/alexandre.boulle/radmax.html), download and extract the zip archive to your hard drive and run Radmax.exe.
-Everything is included.
-Manual installation of Python and dependencies is no more required.
+A windows exe file is available.
+Visit http://www.unilim.fr/pages_perso/alexandre.boulle/radmax.html for more details.

 #What's new
+## November 2019
+- RaDMaX is now available as web application.
+No more installation required.
+Visit [RaDMaX online](https://aboulle.github.io/RaDMaX-online/) for more details.

+## 2018:
+- Full Python 3 compatibility

 ## June 2017:
 - Works now with matplotlib 2.0.0 and higher (and also with previous 1.5 version)
 - For expert users, RaDMaX is also working with python 3 and [wxPython Phoenix](https://github.com/wxWidgets/Phoenix)  (alpha version [4.0.0a#](https://pypi.python.org/pypi/wxPython))